Preparations before taking a driving test in a DMV office

 - Revisit those sections you are weak at and take the testing again.

-- Don’t try to learn the whole manual at a time – even if you go to DMV office the next day, your knowledge won’t be strong enough to be sure of success.
-It is better to allow a couple of weeks to get prepared for the examination and to get through the whole manual several times within this period.
-Practice DMV driver’s license test online as often as it's possible to uncover your weaknesses and to gain psychological resistance before the testing.
+- Don't try to learn the whole manual at a time – even if you go to the DMV office the next day, your knowledge won't be strong enough to be sure of success.
+It is better to allow a couple of weeks to prepare for the examination and to get through the whole manual several times within this period.
+Practice the DMV driver's license test online as often as it's possible to uncover your weaknesses and to gain psychological resistance before the testing.

 Note that you can undergo a free driving exam on a DMV official website since many states offer the possibility to practice online, though the choice of questions is quite limited there.
 A third-party DMV driving online testing often provide a deeper understanding of questions you are going to face during the real exam.
-Besides, free driver’s test
+Besides, free driver's test.

 The knowledge test can be paper-based or computer-based (depending on DMV office equipment).
 Regardless of the examination form, try to quickly answer those questions you are strong at and skip the questions that cause serious difficulties.
-Since you need to answer 75-80% of questions correctly when passing a driving test, you may not need to come back to difficult questions.
-But if you are not sure that you scored the necessary correct answers, try to answer difficult questions eliminating those answers you are sure to be wrong.
+Since you need to answer 75-80% of questions correctly when passing a driving test, you may not need to return to difficult questions.
+But if you are not sure that you scored the necessary, correct answers, try to answer difficult questions eliminating those answers you are sure to be wrong.

-Don’t take chances and avoid any form of cheating when passing a driving test since DMV staff and video equipment monitors the process.
+Don't take chances and avoid any form of cheating when passing a driving test since DMV staff and video equipment monitors the process.
 If you are caught cheating, you will be turned out and may not be allowed to this DMV office again.
-Even if you need a tip desperately, you’d better focus and try to use your common sense.
+So even if you need a tip desperately, you'd better focus and try to use your common sense.

-In order to prepare for passing car test, try to practice as often as it is possible.
+In order to prepare for passing the car test, try to practice as often as it is possible.
 Pay special attention to the following maneuvers:

 - Accurate parallel parking

-- Skilled 3 point turn
+- Skilled 3-point turn